 Put in simpler terms, it’s like when you’ve finished a crossword puzzle, and you’re quite certain that you got every answer right.
 All the letters and words fit together seamlessly.
 That’s how this is.
 After all this time, I nailed it!
 Welcome, everybody, to a new, infinitely larger and extremely more interesting universe!

-This theory is supported by a wide range of already-existing scientific experiments, all the way from the famous Michelson-Morley experiment, to the double-slit experiment in all its forms and permutations, up to and including the latest physical research in cosmology and particle physics.
+Also, this theory is supported by a wide range of already-existing scientific experiments, all the way from the famous Michelson-Morley experiment, to the double-slit experiment in all its forms and permutations, up to and including the latest physical research in cosmology and particle physics.
 The Hyper-Dimensional Universe provides a much better explanation for much of the observed phenomena than explanations furnished by our “standard” theory.
 As far as my own experiments, I have described an experiment that is quite enlightening in terms of understanding what is really happening with the double-slit experiment, and wave-particle duality.
 That experiment is described, in a most unusual fashion, in The Enlightening.

 I have a science degree, and several years after completing my academic curriculum, I realized that I never really “got” certain aspects of relativity theory, such as the Second Postulate of Special Relativity and the Relativistic Addition of Velocities (with its attendant “speed limit” of c).
 Frustrated that I didn’t understand the physical basis behind these concepts, and believing that it was only my own lack of understanding that was the issue, I went back to look at relativity again, for my own edification.
 I was certain that with a little reading and effort, I would finally see how it all worked, and I wouldn’t be frustrated by my lack of understanding any more.
 After all, I understood the basics of just about every other thing I had ever learned in my science education.
 Instead, to my surprise, I came to the conclusion that something very, very strange was afoot.